AGuyNamedJens/FactorioChatBot/README.md

 - Disable Achievements unless specified.
 - Require mods to run.

 The guide below is made for factorio servers on Linux.
+Windows guide might be added on a later date.

 # Requirements
+  1. A Discord Bot
-  1. A factorio server with RCON enabled
+  2. A factorio server with RCON enabled
-  2. A factorio server with Logging enabled
+  3. A factorio server with Logging enabled
-  3. Ability to host the bridge locally on the same machine as the game server.
+  4. Ability to host the bridge locally on the same machine as the game server.

+# Setting up a Discord Application

+Head over to [Discord's developer page](https://discord.com/developers/applications) to create a new application

+Open [this URL](https://discord.com/oauth2/authorize?client_id=CLIENT_ID&permissions=-1&scope=bot) and replace `CLIENT_ID` in the URL with the `Client ID` found on the application's `General Information` page.
+This should now show your bot, select your server to invite the bot there.

+Now, the bot should have joined the server but it's not online yet.

+Head back to [Discord's developer page](https://discord.com/developers/applications), select the application again and head over to the `Bot` page under the settings tab.
+Create a bot by pressing Add Bot and copy the token to somewhere for a while.
+You will need this token later for the bot to connect to discord.

+**Keep this token to yourself ONLY!**

 # Setting up RCON and Logging
 The Factorio server must have RCON and Logging enabled.